Fox News dominates ratings on coverage of dramatic Kavanaugh-Ford hearing

 Ford, a California professor, has accused Kavanaugh of sexual assault during a high school house party in the 1980s.
 The judge has flatly denied the allegation, and did so again, vehemently, during the hearing before the Senate Judiciary Committee.

-The hearing had no shortage of memorable, news-making moments such as Sen. Lindsey Graham (R-S.C.) expressing his frustration with the process.
-(That process gained a dramatic new dimension on Friday as President Trump, at the urging of some senators, ordered mthe FBI to conduct a further, limited investigation before a floor vote on the Supreme Court nomination.)
+The hearing had no shortage of memorable, news-making moments such as Sen. Lindsey Graham, R-S.C., expressing his frustration with the process.
+(That process gained a dramatic new dimension on Friday as President Trump, at the urging of some senators, ordered the FBI to conduct a further, limited investigation before a floor vote on the Supreme Court nomination.)

 Fox News averaged 5.5 million prime-time viewers while MSNBC averaged 3.2 million viewers from 8-11 p.m.
 ET.
 Fox News topped CNN by 190 percent, as Jeff Zucker’s network finished a distant third in prime time -- averaging 1.9 million viewers.

-FNC also led the way during prime time among the key demo, averaging 1.3 million viewers age 25-54 with MSNBC and CNN failing to crack the one-million viewer plateau.
+FNC also led the way during prime time among the key demo, averaging 1.3 million viewers age 25-54 with MSNBC and CNN failing to crack the 1-million-viewer plateau.

 “Hannity” was the most-watched cable news program across the board, averaging 5.9 million total viewers and 1.4 million in the key demo.
 “The Story with Martha MacCallum,” “Tucker Carlson Tonight,” The Ingraham Angle” and “Fox @ Night with Shannon Bream” all joined Sean Hannity by winning their respective timeslots in both categories, too.